Miami Beach Code Violation | Licensed Contractor

 Selling a Miami Beach Property?
 Violations Must Be Cleared First

-• The buyer's lender may refuse to fund the loan until violations are cleared
+• Mortgage lenders refuse to fund until all violations and open permits are cleared

-• Title insurance cannot be issued on properties with open code liens
+• Title insurance cannot be issued on properties with recorded violation liens

-AGK works with real estate agents and closing attorneys across Miami Beach to resolve violations on tight timelines.
-If you have a closing date, call (954) 807-3455 immediately — we prioritize pre-closing cases.
-AGK also handles full roof replacements in Miami Beach for sellers who need a new roof before listing.
+AGK works directly with Miami Beach real estate agents and closing attorneys to resolve violations on tight pre-closing timelines.
+Have a closing date?
+Call (954) 807-3455 — we prioritize pre-closing cases.

 Schedule Free Inspection Call (954) 807-3455

-Direct experience with Miami Beach Building Department at 1700 Convention Center Dr
+Direct experience with the Miami Beach Building Dept & CSS portal

-5 active licenses — roofing, general, plumbing, glazing & mechanical under one contract
+5 active FL licenses — roofing, general, plumbing, glazing & mechanical under one contract

-Florida Contractor Licenses — All Active & Verified:
+Florida Contractor Licenses — All Active & Verified · Qualifier: Aviv Kamar

 Roofing: CCC-1335099 General: CGC-1534839 Plumbing: CFC-1434412 Glass & Glazing: SCC-131153361 Mechanical: CMC-1251836